evolvingstuff/vdw2/content/posts/very-low-on-micronutrients-such-as-vitamin-d-and-magnesium-nhanes-data.md

 * <a href="/posts/13-percent-decrease-in-vitamin-d-levels-over-13-years-corrected-nhanes" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 2393">13 percent decrease in vitamin D levels over 13 years – corrected NHANES Feb 2012</a> lots of details

-* <a href="/posts/overview-deficiency-of-vitamin-d" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 889">Overview Deficiency of vitamin D</a> which contains the following graph for vitamin D from the same NHANES data
+* [Overview Deficiency of vitamin D](/posts/overview-deficiency-of-vitamin-d) which contains the following graph for vitamin D from the same NHANES data

 # Only a tiny number of Americans eat even the "minimum wage" of vitamin D